Universal Finite-State and Self-Stabilizing Computation in Anonymous Dynamic Networks: Concluding Remarks

 \section{Concluding Remarks}

 We have proposed the first self-stabilizing universal algorithm for anonymous dynamic networks; this algorithm has a linear stabilization time (\cref{s:4}).
-We have also provided the first finite-state universal algorithm for anonymous dynamic networks; this algorithm as a quadratic stabilization time (\cref{s:5}).
+We have also provided the first finite-state universal algorithm for anonymous dynamic networks; this algorithm has a quadratic stabilization time (\cref{s:5}).
+Both algorithms also work in $\tau$-union-connected networks, at the cost of a factor of $\tau$ in their running times (which is optimal, see~\cite{DVdisc}).

 It is natural to ask whether a universal algorithm that is both self-stabilizing and finite-state exists.
 For static networks, such an algorithm is found in~\cite{BV02b}; as for dynamic networks, we gave an optimal solution in \cref{s:3} assuming that the number of agents is known.